 The definition of a managed investment scheme recognises that the benefits may be either financial benefits, or benefits consisting of rights or interests in property.
 It is not a prerequisite for a horse racing scheme to satisfy the definition of a managed investment scheme that the motivation of the individual members to participate in the scheme is to derive a financial benefit.
 In fact, there is no necessary relationship between the speculative nature of the scheme (and low probability of a financial return) and the arrangements satisfying the definition.

 ASIC states in paragraph 32 of RG91 :

 “Regulation under the co-regulatory arrangements, subject to appropriate conditions about the content of the agreements, should promote informed and confident investment in the relevant horse racing syndicates, which are small in scale.
 We have also taken into account that participation in racing often occurs for the pleasure of following horse racing and having a stake in the performance of a racehorse, rather than primarily to produce financial benefits”.

-- receive any distributions of income (net prize money) earned, in the same proportions as their respective interests in the scheme [a financial benefit produced by the scheme].
+- receive any distributions of income (net prize money) earned, in the same proportions as their individual interests in the scheme [a financial benefit produced by the scheme].

-- by the manager from the scheme’s designated bank account administered by the manager (after the total amount of net prize money is received into that account from the relevant principal racing authority); or
+- by the manager from the scheme’s designated bank account administered by the manager (after the total amount of net prize money is paid into that account by the relevant principal racing authority); or

-- the relevant Principal Racing Authority to such member’s nominated bank account.
+- by the relevant Principal Racing Authority directly to each member’s nominated bank accounts.

 The method of distribution of net prize money is not significant in determining the nature of the benefit or the scheme.